Idan-sh/Segmentation-Server/README.md

 This project is a deployable web service utilizing a segmentation model (found in `model_code.ipynb`).
 The service provides an HTTP endpoint that receives an image as input, uses the model to perform segmentation, and returns the segmented image.

 > Note: The code is compatible with Python 3.8

+To run the segmentation server, you can clone the project, then run the included bash script `run_server.sh`.
+Alternatively, you can use Docker using the instructions below.

+Inside the `additional_files` folder, you can find the postman collection `Segmentation Server.postman_collection.json`, which contains an example on how to run the service.

+Furthermore, inside said folder you can find a README word document that describes in highlights my considerations, assumptions, and intentions on this specific implementation.
 <br>